fargeo/djangomeetup/index.md

 ## What Arches Does

-"Arches is a custom platform that you can build applications on in the absence of custom coding"
+"Arches is a platform for building applications [without custom code]"

 Brief Backstory on problem to solve: Data Management with no set Data Model